learning-zone/javascript-basics/notes/javascript.md

 It's much more verbose to use inheritance in ES5 and the ES6 version is easier to understand and remember.

-#### Q. Can you offer a use case for the new arrow => function syntax?
-How does this new syntax differ from other functions?

-One obvious benefit of arrow functions is to simplify the syntax needed to create functions, without a need for the `function` keyword.
-The `this` within arrow functions is also bound to the enclosing scope which is different compared to regular functions where the `this` is determined by the object calling it.
-Lexically-scoped `this` is useful when invoking callbacks especially in React components.

 #### Q. What advantage is there for using the arrow syntax for a method in a constructor?

 The main advantage of using an arrow function as a method inside a constructor is that the value of `this` gets set at the time of the function creation and can't change after that.
 So, when the constructor is used to create a new object, `this` will always refer to that object.
 For example, let's say we have a `Person` constructor that takes a first name as an argument has two methods to `console.log` that name, one as a regular function and one as an arrow function: